 BSS aluma Catherine WACHTER ‘96 and Nicola DOYLE, ’96 are currently working on a creative project, Warrior Within.
 The project centres around the creation of a student-driven fictional short film that uses metaphor and imagery to help engage students in their understanding of stress, anxiety and how to individually develop their own resilience.
 This creative project will also involve the student exploration of the film’s themes through artwork, music composition and photography created alongside the shoot and under the guidance of mentors in the field.
 This short film, and all its creative facets, will go on to inspire a student-driven curriculum aimed at filling the dearth of creative pedagogy regarding positive mental health for youth and will be celebrated at an exhibition/premiere next spring.
 The project is currently on Indiegogo, where you can learn more.

-Our Class of 2016 is rounding down the year with some challenging exams over the next few weeks, and then they’re off.
-Our graduation ceremonies will be June 17 – mere weeks away!
-In the meantime, we celebrate their extraordinary achievements at BSS and the joy they’ve brought us – and will bring to their next adventures, whether that’s an inspiring gap year or attending one of the best post-secondary schools around the world.
-Today’s Globe and Mail features an ad praising our girls, and the universities that have offered them a place this September.
+Our Class of 2016 is rounding down the year with some challenging exams, and then they’re off.
+At our graduation ceremonies of June 17, we celebrate their extraordinary achievements at BSS and the joy they’ve brought us – and will bring to their next adventures, whether that’s an inspiring gap year or attending one of the best post-secondary schools around the world.
+A recent edition of the Globe and Mail featured a front section ad praising our girls, and the universities that have offered them a place this September.
 Congratulations, Class of 2016!

 Ontario Premier Kathleen Wynne got together with the girls behind the Influencers of Tomorrow (IOT) Summit, held April 16 at MaRS Discovery District.
 She spoke to 150 Toronto high school girls on the need for future politicians to “get involved and speak up”, telling the group that “every human being deserves a chance to succeed”.
 The girls from BSS and GEM did an outstanding job of planning this inaugural summit, which was built around empowering girls to create positive change in their communities and build a better future.
 Read more about the philosophy and process behind the IOT in The Link Magazine.